ConiferKit/sage/README.md

   right-click → *Properties → Allow executing as program*) and run it.

 ---

-## What you get

-- **Local inference, in-process.** The model runs on your own CPU/GPU.
-Nothing leaves the machine.
-- **Hardware-aware execution.** Metal on Apple silicon; Vulkan and CPU on Windows and Linux, with NVIDIA CUDA arriving automatically as a future update.
-- **A real model manager.** Browse, download, quantize, and store models without hand-editing config.
-- **Stays out of your way.** Dark, quiet, keyboard-driven.
-No account, no telemetry, no cloud.

 ## What's open

 Sage is a **proprietary application**.
 The high-performance inference engine